Featured Image - Molasses Rye Bread

 Instructions

-• In a large mixing bowl, combine rye flour, 2 cups all-purpose flour, instant yeast, baking cocoa, brown sugar, and salt.
+• In a large mixing bowl, combine dark rye flour, 2 cups all-purpose flour, instant yeast, baking cocoa, dark brown sugar, and kosher salt.
+Create a well in the center of the flour mixture.

-• In a glass measuring cup, combine warm water, molasses, and vegetable oil.
+• Pour into the well the warm water, dark molasses, and vegetable oil.
 Mix into flour ingredients.
 Add enough remaining all-purpose flour to make a smooth dough that is no longer sticky.
-Knead dough for 4-5 minutes.
+Knead dough by hook or hand for 4-5 minutes.

 • Place dough in a large greased bowl and cover.
 Allow to rise in warm place until double, about 1 hour.

-• After the dough has raised and doubled, gently punch down dough and divide it in half.
+• After the dough has nearly doubled, gently punch down dough and divide it in half.

-• Bake in preheated 375 degree oven for 30-35 minutes until crust makes a hollow sound when tapped.
+• Bake in preheated 375℉ oven for 30-35 minutes until crust makes a hollow sound when tapped.
+Transfer loaves to a wire cooling rack.
 Brush hot loaves with melted butter.
 This recipe will make 2 loaves.

 Notes